Leah's Growth and Organizational Scaling Guide

 Focuses on the “what”, and collaborates with Tech Lead / Engineering Manager who focuses on “how”.

-Defines what “done” means, accountable for quality
+Defines what “done” means, accountable for the quality

 Works with other teams